-One thing I donโt love about Lightroom though is how slow and painful it sometimes can be to use, which seems to have gotten worse over the years.
-Every release seems to exacerbate the problems, especially on larger monitors, despite having a fast desktop machine with all the bells and whistles.
+One thing I don’t love about Lightroom though is how slow and painful it sometimes can be to use.
+Every release seems to add new features that demand more from your hardware, especially on larger monitors, and despite running a fast desktop machine with all the bells and whistles, I still find myself waiting for things to render more than I’d like.

 Table of Contents: